apepers/DiscoElysiumTwineMacros/README.md

 (If you know a better way to handle this, feel free to Tweet at me or submit a pull request, I've only used Twine once before so my solutions work but are I'm sure not ideal!)

 ## Tips and Tricks
-Those are all the macros you need in order to write with this tool.
+This repo includes some more in-depth advice put together by Kawa regarding writing Twine games in the canon Disco Elysium style.
+You can find [tips on how to write in the Disco Elysium style here](WritingTips.md) and you can find [tips on how to have fun with twine here](TwineTips.md)!
 As some parting notes:
 * This is still running as Sugarcube, and there is nothing stopping you from using variables or any other default Twine features, even though I used them lightly in my own game.
 This also means that you should use Sugarcube syntax for ```//italics//``` and ```''bold''```.
 (Though it's worth noting that the game itself pretty much never actually italicizes or bolds within the text, choosing instead to use ALL CAPS and ```*asterisks*```, which helpfully will always render correctly when written as is.)
 You may get into trouble if you try to output text in a way that doesn't mesh with the current macros, but any kind of conditions or logic do in fact work as normal.
 Refer to the SugarCube documentation for more information: http://www.motoslave.net/sugarcube/2/docs/
 * The page is scrolling to handle mobile support, so nothing is stopping you from adding as many paragraphs to a given passage as you want - however, any time you want a player response, it will have to link to a new passage barring some extra work on your part.
 * In my experience writing this, the most common failure points are un-escaped double-quotes and missed 'nobr' tags.
 Both will be immediately evident when you view the game, so test often and if you see something funky with your spacing or missing text, check your escaped characters and your whitespace.